gofynd/fdk-client-swift/documentation/application/CATALOG.md

-You can undo a followed product, brand or collection by its ID.
-This action is referred as _unfollow_.
+Removes a followed item, brand, or product based on its ID.

 *Returned Response:*